Streamlining Dispensing Pharmacy Operations File Sharing with Receipt Computers

-Due to the direction of this country, the dispensing fee of the front-end pharmacies has already been reduced in 2014 by the “Revision of the dispensing fee in 2014”, and the competition is intensifying due to the entry from different industries and neighboring industries.
+Due to the direction of this country, the dispensing fee of the front-end pharmacies has already been reduced in 2014 by the “Revision of the dispensing fee in 2014”.
+The competition intensifies due to the entrance of various industries.
 M & A of scale chains is actively progressing.

 In order for small and medium-sized dispensing pharmacies to survive, it is necessary to reduce costs such as “labor costs” and “pharmaceutical costs” while increasing “insurance dispensing revenue”, but the salary of pharmacists, which is a seller’s market more than 7 times.
 Also, the purchase price of medicines is not easily controlled by small and medium-sized dispensing pharmacies.
 Increasing insurance dispensing revenue means accepting more prescriptions, which is essential for improving operational efficiency and ensuring the information security that accompanies it.

 File sharing on the LAN in the pharmacy using the standard Windows protocol “SMB”, which is the recommended OS for most receipt computers, is attracting attention as a means to solve both of these at a reasonable price.

 “SMB”, which is not surprisingly known among engineers, is an abbreviation for Server Message Block, which is a network file used to access shared folders (shared files and shared printers) between Windows machines on the network.
 A system protocol.
 Formerly called “CIFS”, it was originally used only between Windows machines, but now it can be used on both Mac and Linux PCs (using open source Samba for file sharing).